SynthKat67/BugsBunnylitAPWorld/README.md

 how to use:

-1. install the bugsbunnylit.apworld
+. install the bugsbunnylit.apworld
+. if you're using Bizhawk 2.7 or 2.8, got to Config > Customize.
+On the Advanced tab, switch the Lua Core from NLua+KopiLua to Lua+LuaInterface, then restart EmuHawk. (if you're using Bizhawk 2.9 or higher, you can skip this step.)
-2. run Bizhawk Client on AP Launcher
+. run Bizhawk Client on AP Launcher
-3. run Bizhawk and open bizhawk_generic.lua
+. run Bizhawk and open bizhawk_generic.lua
-4. enjoy
+. enjoy